Alan Duncan: Comments by Israeli embassy official

 In January 2017, Al Jazeera aired a series entitled The Lobby.
-The last episode showed Shai Masot, an official at the Israeli embassy in London, proposing an attempt to "take down" British "pro-Palestinian" politicians, including Duncan.
-The leader of the opposition Jeremy Corbyn wrote an open letter to Theresa May objecting to what he called an "improper interference in this country’s democratic process" and urging the prime minister to launch an inquiry on the basis that "[t]his is clearly a national security issue".
+The last episode showed Shai Masot, the political officer at the Israeli embassy in London, proposing an attempt to "take down" British "pro-Palestinian" politicians, including Duncan.
+The leader of the opposition Jeremy Corbyn wrote an open letter to Theresa May objecting to what he called an "improper interference in this country's democratic process" and urging the prime minister to launch an inquiry on the basis that "[t]his is clearly a national security issue".
 The Israeli ambassador Mark Regev apologised to Duncan for the "completely unacceptable" comments made in the video.
 A Foreign Office spokesman, effectively rejecting Corbyn's comments, said it "is clear these comments do not reflect the views of the embassy or government of Israel".
 Masot resigned shortly after the recordings were made public.
-Pro-Israel British activists and a former Israel embassy employee complained to Ofcom, but Ofcom dismissed all charges.
+Pro-Israel British activists and a former Israel embassy employee complained to Ofcom about The Lobby, but Ofcom dismissed all charges.